This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Peel and slice peaches, set aside.
+• Peel and slice the peaches, then set them aside.

-• Split vanilla bean and scrape out those wonderful black seeds.
+• Split 1 vanilla bean and scrape out those wonderful black seeds.
 Add all the seeds and the split bean to the wine and sugar mixture.
 Wipe any remaining seeds stuck to your fingers on the peach slices.
 You don't want to waste a spec.

 • Add the peaches to the wine, sugar and vanilla mixture, cover, and poach for 15 minutes.